chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

 This example use-case is performed on the:

-  * EWAOL baremetal architecture
+  * Baremetal distribution image
-  * EWAOL virtualization architecture
+  * Virtualization distribution image

 This example deploys the |Nginx|_ webserver as an application workload, using the ``nginx`` container image available from Docker's default image repository.
 The deployment can be achieved either via Docker or via K3s, as follows:

-  1. Boot the image and log-in as ``ewaol`` user.
+  1. Reboot the image and log-in as the ``ewaol`` user.

      On a virtualization distribution image, this will produce a console on the Control VM.